DiddiLeija/aleat3/README.md

 To enjoy the Aleatoryous materials, you must download the package from the [PyPI](http://pypi.org/project/aleat3) and install it with pip by one of this ways:

-- Downloading the code and install locally:
+- Downloading the source and install locally:

 ```
 pip install aleat3_[version]_[platform].whl